 - Only use a licensed electrician for bringing power to the gate operator.
 Like any piece of motorized equipment with circuitry, gate operators are very fickle about meeting the required number of amps and voltage.
 Too little or too much may cause you to quickly blow a circuit board or motor.
 Electricity drops-off when traveling long distances.
 Since most gate operators are located several meters from the power source, a licensed electrician will help evaluate and provide the proper wire size and starting voltage for the distance traveled.

 - Gate operators require inherent and external safety devices.
 The operator will not function unless these devices are properly installed.

 - Gate operators require programming prior to operation.
 Follow the manufacturer’s step-by-step procedure in properly programming the gate operator.

 - Today’s gate operators are sophisticated pieces of equipment.
 However, this equipment will not operate without additional external control devices that are not included with the gate operator.

-Gate access control systems that are closed during the day or business hours will typically require some form of point of elevated entry communication device that communicates with others via cell phone, landline or intercom.
+Automated gate control systems that are closed during the day or business hours will typically require some form of point of elevated entry communication device that communicates with others via cell phone, landline or intercom.
 In addition to the ability to communicate, these devices will also include point of entry access via keypad, remote or card reader.
 These devices include telephone entry devices, intercoms and computerized devices.